Polystichum vestitum: Life cycle

-The spores of P. vestitum are borne in round sori protected by round indusia - a charactersitic feature of the genus.
+The spores of P. vestitum are borne in round sori protected by round indusia – a characterisitic feature of the genus.
 Individual spores are monolete and bilaterally symmetrical located which provides unique identification for the species.

 Site preferences and predators

 Site preferences

-The Prickly Shield Fern prefers soil that is free-draining and fertile, enriched with humus.
+The prickly shield fern prefers soil that is free-draining and fertile, enriched with humus.
 It can survive in a wide range of environmental conditions.
 It prefers areas with more rainfall and can survive in temperature below 0°C, however, in these conditions the ferns are more often found under the forest canopy where it will be slightly warmer.
 It prefers wetter areas and is why it can often be found in gullies.

 Predators, parasites, and diseases

 On the underside of the fronds in silk tunnels, a tiny caterpillar of the "punui spore-eater" moth can be found living and eating the spores from the fern.
 There are also caterpillars from the "pale fern looper" and "zigzag fern looper" moth that feed on the fronds.
 The plant is also favored by deer and possums.
 In general, aphids, brown fern scale, caterpillars, mealy bug, slugs and snails are the most common pests to attack ferns.
 Other problems and diseases may include acid rot, algae, fungal diseases and moulding.